nguyenducc/nguyenducc/README.md

-- 👋 Hi, I'm Navya, a seasoned DevOps Engineer on a continuous learning journey with a focus on AWS and DevOps practices.
+- 👋 Hi, I'm Nguyen Van Duc, a seasoned DevOps Engineer on a continuous learning journey with a focus on AWS and DevOps practices.
 - 🌱 Currently delving into the intricacies of Kubernetes and exploring the dynamic world of tech.
 - Let's connect and explore the exciting intersection of technology and innovation! 🚀🔗
 <!--